NethServer/ns8-core/docs/core/clone_module.md

     api-cli run clone-module --data '{"module":"dokuwiki1","replace":false,"node":1}'

-The `replace` boolean specifies if the source instance can is removed when `clone-module` completes with success.
+The `replace` boolean specifies if the source instance should be removed when `clone-module` completes with success.

 - With `"replace":false` the cloning action makes a copy of the source